Rainbow Reef Dive Center

 Getting to Taveuni

 Fiji Airways operates flights from Nadi to Matei Airport on Taveuni, about a 55-minute flight.
 Alternatively, overnight ferries run from Suva.
-Flying is considerably easier.
+Flying is considerably easier and the price difference is smaller than you might expect.
+Book ahead in the dry season.

 Where to Stay